ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   by the Clients.
 Any given measurement task will have a single Collector.

 Client(s):
-: The endpoints which directly take the measurement(s) and report them to the DAP protocol.
+: The parties which directly take the measurement(s) and report them to the DAP protocol.
 In order to provide reasonable levels of privacy, there must be a large number of Clients.

 Aggregator:
-: An endpoint which receives report shares.
+: A server which receives report shares.
 Each Aggregator works with its co-Aggregator to compute the aggregate result.
 Any given measurement task will have two Aggregators: a Leader and a Helper.